 Imagine the differences between professional basketball players and your regular petite teenager!
 So elite running times are not comparable to those run by average runners.

 If you're new to running and want to increase your performance, it's worth measuring your 'good mile time' to track your early progress.

 While everyone loves to say that they can run a mile in under 5 minutes or even 10 minutes, they might be slower when they first start.
 Their average mile time might be closer to 12-15 minutes depending on their age and overall physical fitness.

 As you run more, and you’ll shave time off that mile time.
 Don’t be discouraged if your current pace isn’t what you hope it would be!

 A good mile time is a personal best you set as a beginner.
 It can be your first official time recorded by a certified official, or it can be the time you got on your last run when you were at your absolute best.

-Keep in mind that a good mile time should be a steady, nearly all-out effort using a comfortable, conversational pace in the early stages.
+Remember that a good mile time should be a steady, nearly all-out effort using a comfortable, conversational pace in the early stages.
 You don’t want a blazing start and a slow burn finish.

-You should be able to maintain the pace for the entire distance of 3.1 miles.
-If you are slowing down considerably, it’s obviously not a good mile time for you.
+Doing a steady mile means a steady pace.
+You should be relatively consistent speed-wise from start to finish.
+You should be able to maintain the pace for the entire distance.
+If you are slowing down considerably, it’s not a good mile time for you.